mlanza/ai-literacy/201/09-rebooting-your-ai-assistant.md

 1. **What’s the next bit of work you want to do with the AI?**
    Are you drafting the opening slide?
 Refining tone?
 Building an outline?

-2. **Does the checkpoint contain anything you don’t need?**
+2. **Does the summary contain anything you don’t need?**
    You might trim rejected metaphors or open questions.
 Say:

    > “Trim this down to just the purpose, structure, and tone preferences.
 Leave out anything we’ve ruled out or haven’t decided.”

 This is **context engineering** in action.
 You’re judging how much information is helpful to carry forward—and trimming the rest.

-3. **Copy the checkpoint.**
+3. **Copy the summary.**

 4. **Open a new chat window.**
-   Paste the checkpoint in first.
+   Paste the summary in first.
 Then, type your new prompt *above* it—the instruction that tells the AI what to do next.

+---

 ## Why This Works

 * **You regain control** – the thread resets, but your progress stays intact
 * **You define the scope** – by grouping ideas and shaping the structure, you control what the AI works with next
 * **You reduce drift** – starting in a new session avoids accidental callbacks to rejected or outdated ideas

+---

 ## Wrapping Up: You’re Driving the Collaboration Now